 The Austrian capital is one of the largest contemporary art and cultural hub of Europe.
-The capital of Palaces, home to art collections and admirable architecture, Vienna has it all!!
+The capital of Palaces, home to art collections and admirable architecture, Vienna has it all!
 I also included a weekend trip to Prague and a day trip to Budapest in my Vienna Itinerary and it was memorable!
 So, you’re planning to spend 2 days in Vienna?
 I have jotted down this 2 day Vienna itinerary with the best places to visit in Vienna in 2 days or more.

 The Viennese capital has German as a primary language but if you speak English then you’re good to go.
-Vienna continuously manages to rank in the top European cities in the quality of living index survey done by Mercer and indubitably it is the classiest city in the European continent.
+Vienna continuously manages to rank in the top European cities in the quality of living index survey done by Mercer and indubitably it is the classiest city on the European continent.

 The Belvedere palace complex consists of two main palaces – *Upper Belvedere* and *Lower Belvedere* and a garden separating them.
 I suggest seeing Belvedere Palace first as it tops my list of places to visit in Vienna in 2 days.

 Upper Belvedere was actually the first place I visited in the capital and it easily got to my heart with its glittering white building and green dome.
 It was my photographic gem with a pond on the entrance and views of the capital on the rear.
 Upper Belvedere houses the famous painting from Gustav Klimt’s – ‘The Kiss’.
 Although all the paintings in the palace were jaw-dropping gorgeous it was ‘The Kiss’ which caught the attraction of tourists.